 - hold a postgraduate qualification at AQF Level 8 in a clinical field; and

-- have completed a minimum of two years full time equivalent (FTE) as a registered nurse in a specified clinical field and two years FTE of current advanced nursing practice in this same clinical field; and
+- have completed a minimum of five (5) years full time equivalent (FTE) as a registered nurse, with three (3) years in a specified clinical field and one (1) year FTE of current advanced nursing practice in this same clinical field; and

 - be concurrently employed at least 0.5 FTE in an advanced practice*/nurse practitioner student role for the duration of the course; and

 - have access to clinical supervision in their specialty area.